Harpy eagle: Status and conservation

 Although the harpy eagle still occurs over a considerable range, its distribution and populations have dwindled considerably.
 It is threatened primarily by habitat loss due to the expansion of logging, cattle ranching, agriculture, and prospecting.
 Secondarily, it is threatened by being hunted as an actual threat to livestock and/or a supposed one to human life, due to its great size.
-Although not actually known to prey on humans and only rarely on domestic stock, the species' large size and nearly fearless behaviour around humans reportedly make it an "irresistible target" for hunters.
+Although the harpy eagle is not actually known to prey on humans and only rarely on domestic stock, a scientifically documented case of this species attacking an adult woman has been reported, and its large size and nearly fearless behaviour around humans reportedly making it an "irresistible target" for hunters.
 Such threats apply throughout its range, in large parts of which the bird has become a transient sight only; in Brazil, it was all but wiped out from the Atlantic rainforest and is only found in appreciable numbers in the most remote parts of the Amazon basin; a Brazilian journalistic account of the mid-1990s already complained that at the time it was only found in significant numbers in Brazilian territory on the northern side of the Equator.
 Scientific 1990s records, however, suggest that the harpy Atlantic Forest population may be migratory.
 Subsequent research in Brazil has established that, as of 2009, the harpy eagle, outside the Brazilian Amazon, is critically endangered in Espírito Santo, São Paulo and Paraná, endangered in Rio de Janeiro, and probably extirpated in Rio Grande do Sul (where a recent (March 2015) record was set for the Parque Estadual do Turvo) and Minas Gerais – the actual size of their total population in Brazil is unknown.

-Globally, the harpy eagle is considered near threatened by IUCN and threatened with extinction by CITES (appendix I).
+Globally, the harpy eagle is considered vulnerable by IUCN and threatened with extinction by CITES (appendix I).
 The Peregrine Fund until recently considered it a "conservation-dependent species", meaning it depends on a dedicated effort for captive breeding and release to the wild, as well as habitat protection, to prevent it from reaching endangered status, but now has accepted the near threatened status.
 The harpy eagle is considered critically endangered in Mexico and Central America, where it has been extirpated in most of its former range; in Mexico, it used to be found as far north as Veracruz, but today probably occurs only in Chiapas in the Selva Zoque.
 It is considered as near threatened or vulnerable in most of the South American portion of its range; at the southern extreme of its range, in Argentina, it is found only in the Parana Valley forests at the province of Misiones.
 It has disappeared from El Salvador, and almost so from Costa Rica.